 Job title(s) Job role(s) Gas Installation Engineer - Gas Heating and Energy Efficiency Carry out the installation and commissioning of a range of gas heating appliances and systems to required safety and quality standards.
-Provide sound advice to customers in respect of energy saving, insulation measures and carbon management delivering a high level of customer satisfaction.
-Gas Maintenance Engineer - Gas Heating and Energy Efficiency Carry out the fault diagnosis, repair and maintenance of a range of gas heating appliances and systems to required safety and quality standards.
-Provide sound advice to customers in respect of energy saving, insulation measures and carbon management delivering a high level of customer satisfaction.
+Provide sounds advise to customers in respect of energy saving, insulation measures and carbon management delivering a high level of customer satisfaction Gas Maintenance Engineer - Gas Heating and Energy Efficiency Carry out the fault diagnosis, repair and maintenance of a range of gas heating appliances and systems to required safety to required safety and quality standards.
+Provide sounds advise to customer in respect of energy saving, insulation measure and carbon management delivering a high level of customer satisfaction